emmahyde/thinking-patterns/README.md

 ```

 ### 11. Domain Modeling - Rails E-commerce Domain
+#### User Prompt
+> "I'm building a multi-vendor marketplace in Rails and need to model the core domain.
+This involves vendors, products, orders that can contain items from multiple vendors, and complex commission/payment splitting logic.
+Can you help me create a detailed domain model?"

 ```ruby
 # Modeling complex e-commerce domain in Rails
 const response = await mcp.callTool("domain_modeling", {